Multi-dimensional state space collapse in non-complete resource pooling scenarios: Introduction

 A further body of work that is targeted at steady-state heavy-traffic results pertains to Markovian parallel-server systems with a First-Come First-Served (FCFS-ALIS) assignment policy, which can equivalently be thought of as a Join-the-Smallest-Workload (JSW) policy.
 Specifically, Af\`eche \emph{et al.}~\cite{Afeche2021} and Hillas \emph{et al.}~\cite{Hillas2023} show that in a heavy-traffic regime the system decomposes into several components or subsystems each experiencing a critical load, and present expressions for the expected waiting times of jobs in the various components.

 The model set-up that we adopt strongly resembles that in \cite{Afeche2021,Hillas2023} and also permits arbitrary compatibility constraints between servers and job types.
-Rather than deriving expected waiting times, however, we focus on establishing a multi-dimensional state space collapse which yields distributional results for the joint queue length as well as delays (along with higher moments).\\
+Rather than deriving expected waiting times, however, we focus on establishing a multi-dimensional SSC which yields distributional results for the joint queue length as well as delays (along with higher moments).\\

 We consider redundancy policies which provide a natural class of job assignment mechanisms in the presence of compatibility constraints.
 Their key feature is to make copies or replicas of every arriving job and to assign one copy to each of its compatible servers, with the aim to exploit the variability in queue lengths and/or service times encountered by the different copies of the same job.
 As soon as one copy either terminates or initiates service the remaining copies are discarded, which is referred to as the cancel-on-completion (c.o.c.) or cancel-on-start (c.o.s.) version of the redundancy policy, respectively.
 The latter version is equivalent to the JSW policy mentioned above.